Post-migration guide and FAQ

 Step-by-Step Instructions

-1. Navigate to the Sub-accounts tab in the main menu.
+2. Navigate to the Sub-accounts tab in the main menu.

-3. Wait for 10–15 seconds to allow the system to process the removal.
+4. Wait for 10–15 seconds to allow the system to process the removal.

 💡 Why is this necessary?
 Disabling and re-enabling the Admin role forces the system to trigger the background provisioner, which automatically grants and synchronizes your Domain Admin permissions within Keystone.

-If you encounter any issues while changing your permissions or logging in to the OpenStack GUI, please contact the support team.
+If you encounter any other issues while changing your permissions or logging in to the OpenStack GUI, please contact the support team.

 3